captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Obviously.
 ---
 ## ROBYN:
-Yeah...
+Yeah…
 ---
 ## SHARON:
-I'm a mother...
+I’m a mother…
 ---
 ## ROBYN:
 Right.
 ---
 ## SHARON:
-I'm retired!
+I’m retired!
 ---
 ## ROBYN:
 From what?